Deonte Harris Player Prop Bets for NFL Week 13 | New Orleans vs. Dallas 12/2/2021

 Matchup vs. Dallas

-- Harris had zero receiving yards in one career matchup against the Cowboys, 33.5 fewer than his receiving yards prop bet over/under for Thursday's game (33.5).
+- Against the Cowboys, Harris collected zero receiving yards in lone career matchup, 33.5 fewer than his over/under for Thursday's game.

 - Harris did not have a touchdown catch in that matchup against the Cowboys.

-- The Cowboys are allowing 278.5 passing yards per game this season, the NFL's 28th-ranked pass defense.
+- The 278.5 yards per game the Cowboys are giving up through the air makes them the NFL's 28th-ranked pass defense.

-- The Cowboys have allowed 15 passing TDs this season (1.4 per game), ranking them seventh among NFL defenses.
+- The Cowboys' defense is seventh in the league, conceding 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Bills, Harris was targeted five times and racked up one catch for nine yards.
+- Harris put together a nine-yard performance against the Bills last week on one catch while being targeted five times.

-- Harris has caught six passes on 14 targets for 104 yards, averaging 34.7 yards over his last three games.
+- Harris has tacked on six grabs for 104 yards over his last three games.
+He was targeted 14 times and put up 34.7 receiving yards per game.

 Harris' New Orleans Teammates